 The credit equivalent thus obtained shall be multiplied by the applicable risk weight of 100%.
-The risk weight for market risk charge on the underlying government securities will remain unchanged at 2.5%.

 - viii) ALM classification: Interest rate futures are treated as a combination of a long and short position in a notional government security.
 The maturity of a future will be the period until delivery or exercise of the contract, as also the life of the underlying instrument.
 For example, a short position in interest rate future for Rs.
 50 crore [delivery date after 6 months, life of the notional underlying government security 31⁄2 years] is to be reported as a risk sensitive asset under the 3 to 6 month bucket and a risk sensitive liability in four years i.e. under the 3 to 5 year bucket. - ix) Use of brokers: The existing norm of 5% of total transactions during a year as the aggregate upper contract limit for each of the approved brokers should be observed by SCBs and AIFIs who participate through approved F & O members of the exchanges. - x) Disclosures: The regulated entities undertaking interest rate derivatives on exchanges may disclose as a part of the notes on accounts to balance sheets the following details: